woleet/woleet-proofkeeper/README.md

 * All files and folders beginning by '.' or finished by '.(anchor|signature)-(receipt|pending).json' are ignored
 * Symlinks are not followed
-* Scanned sub-folders cannot have a space in their name
 * The maximum length of the sub-folder path (without delimiters) is 128 characters

 ## Installation